-Do you feel overwhelmed with getting your house clean for the holidays?
+Do you feel overwhelmed by getting your house clean for the holidays?

 - Make a list of the things in your home that need attention.
 Do repairs need to be done?
-Think about the areas of your home that guests will be in.
+Think about the areas of your home where guests will stay.
 Do any of the rooms require a deep clean?
 Write it all down.

-- Do you have areas that need to be decluttered?
+- Do you have areas that you can de-clutter?
 Now is the time to work on that.
 Don’t wait until the week before Thanksgiving.
 Cleaning out the clutter takes time and consideration.
-You do not need to declutter the entire house because your guests will not investigate your closets!
+You do not need to de-clutter the entire house because your guests will not investigate your closets!
 Focus on the areas that guests will see.
 It is easier to keep a home clean when there is less clutter to control.

-- Are guests staying in your home?
-Make a note of anything that needs to be done to get the rooms and beds ready for their arrival.
+- Will guests be staying in your home?
+What needs doing to get the rooms and beds ready for their arrival.

 You’ve just completed the first steps to get your house ready for Thanksgiving!

-- Work top to bottom.
-Vacuum walls, ceilings, window sills and around baseboards.
+- Work from top to bottom.
+Vacuum walls, ceilings, window sills, and around baseboards.
 I use my vacuum for cleaning lampshades as well as furniture because it is easy.
-As a result, it makes the job quick and leaves no cleaning residue behind that will attract dust.
-Dust will fall as you clean so don’t worry about it since you will clean it when you clean the floors.
+As a result, it makes the job quick and leaves no cleaning residue behind to attract dust.
+Dust will fall as you clean, so don’t worry about it since you will clean it when you clean the floors.

-- Schedule a carpet cleaning if your carpets are in need of it to get your house ready for Thanksgiving.
+- Schedule a carpet cleaning if your carpets need it to get your house ready for Thanksgiving.

-I use a 15 minute method that helps me keep my house clean.
-I used to have marathon deep cleaning sessions, but no longer need them.
-You can read how I do it here.
+I use a 15-minute method that helps me keep my house clean.
+I used to have marathon in-depth cleaning sessions, but no longer need them.
+You can read all about my simple 15 minute cleaning method here.

 - Dust surfaces that you did not use your vacuum hose to clean.
 Dry dusting with a microfiber cloth works best.
-Any kind of dust cleaner will attract dust requiring that it be done more often.
-I don’t like to dust.
+Any dust cleaner will attract dust, requiring that you dust more often.
+I’m not particularly eager to dust.
 Consequently, I vacuum all of the dust so that I don’t have to do it often.

-- Deep clean all showers, bathtubs, toilets and floors.
-If you have let the bathrooms go it might take a few times over the next 2 weeks to get it all done.
+- Deep clean all showers, bathtubs, toilets, and floors.
+If you have let the bathrooms go, it might take a few times over the next two weeks to get it all done.
 Be sure to address any mold or soap scum buildup in the showers and tubs.
 Deep clean every area of your toilets.
-Make sure to get around the bottom of the bowls as well as any drips that fall down the front of them.
+Get around the bottom of the bowls as well as any drips that fall down the front of them.
 Boys anyone?
-Declutter your bathroom counters so that they will be easy to clean.
+De-clutter your bathroom counters so that they will be easy to clean.

 - Declutter in areas that need attention.
-Think about magazines, crafting supplies, shoes, backpacks, papers that need to be filed and anything else not in its proper place.
+Think about magazines, crafting supplies, shoes, backpacks, papers, and anything else, not in its proper place.